MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-1014.md

 # Project per Item (report)

-The *Project per Item* report shows overview about the items used across your projects.

-The report shows the relevant items and an accumulated value about the costs.

-Depending on your reporting needs, you can set additional filters.
+The **Project per Item** report shows overview about the items you use in your various projects.
+The report shows the items and an accumulated cost value.
+Depending on your reporting needs, you can set more filters.

 ## Use cases